-- Continue to plant a wide diversity of species (with due consideration to local site factors) to replace the future loss of ash, and reduce the likelihood of severe impact from any given pest or disease outbreak and/or the impacts of climate change. - Aim to retain large, mature trees wherever possible, as large trees generally provide the most benefits - make them part of new developments rather than lose them. - Continue new planting to maintain a healthy tree size diversity across the region to avoid significant losses in ecosystem service provisions in the future, whilst addressing lack of canopy and unequal distribution of the urban forest. - Carry out a Tree Planting Opportunity Mapping study to target prioritised areas and optimise resources.
-This can facilitate additional planting alongside main roads, and joining up/filling in gaps within the existing urban forest to enhance wildlife corridors and the connectivity of pathways and cycle lanes through green infrastructure.
-Tree equity analysis at neighbourhood level can also be incorporated to target areas that lack canopy cover, particularly in areas with high deprivation and which experience poor air quality, surface flooding, limited existing green space and heat stress or lack of shade. - Set up community tree care schemes such as Birmingham Tree People to encourage engagement by local people and help to ensure the good health of young trees, particularly new plantings as they are at the most risk from external factors such as drought, disease and even vandalism.
+- Continue to plant a wide diversity of species (with due consideration to local site factors) to replace the future loss of ash, and reduce the likelihood of severe impact from any given pest or disease outbreak and/or the impacts of climate change. - Aim to retain large, mature trees wherever possible (as large trees generally provide the most benefits) - make them part of new developments rather than lose them. - Continue new planting in order to maintain a healthy tree size diversity in Solihull to avoid significant losses in ecosystem service provisions in the future, whilst addressing lack of canopy and unequal distribution of the urban forest. - Carry out a Tree Planting Opportunity Mapping study to target prioritised areas and optimise resources.
+This can facilitate additional planting alongside main roads, and join up/fill in gaps within the existing urban forest to enhance wildlife corridors and the connectivity of pathways and cycle lanes through green infrastructure.
+Tree equity analysis at neighbourhood level can also be incorporated to target areas that lack canopy cover.
+Particularly in areas with high deprivation and which experience poor air quality, surface flooding, limited existing green space, and heat stress or lack of shade. - Set up community tree care schemes to encourage engagement by local people and help to ensure the good health of young trees, particularly new plantings as they are at the most risk from external factors such as drought, disease and even vandalism.

-Consider developing an Urban Forest Master Plan as Birmingham have done to follow on from this study, providing a vision of what the region would like to achieve with its urban forest and steps to realise those goals.
+Consider developing an Urban Forest Master Plan to follow on from this study providing a vision of what the borough would like to achieve with its urban forest and steps to realise those goals.